BDE 4.14.0 Production release

 bsl::size_t length() const;

-// Return a snapshot of the number of elements currently in this
+/// Return the maximum number of elements that this queue can hold.

 bsl::size_t capacity() const;